DataONEorg/ca/README.md

 1. they had the same Subject/DN as the old intermediate certs, and
 2. they were signed with the original private keys that were used to sign the old intermediate certs.

+See [Appendix 2](#appendix-2-certificate-cross-signing) for a brief overview of how Cross Signing works

 At the same time, all the old SHA-1 contents of this repo were moved into the `SHA-1_ARCHIVE` subdirectory.
 A new, clearer and more-consistent naming convention was then adopted for the new